IGVF-DACC/igvfd/docs/updating_schemas.md

 Adding a new schema
 ----------------

-1. To add a new schema navigate to the **schemas** directory and make a new JSON file named after the object.
+1. Add a new JSON file to the **schemas** directory named after the object (i.e. antibody.json).
 Populate the file with basic schema definition:

             {